 Quality Assessment Program - OHRP's Quality Assessment Program is intended to help institutions evaluate and improve the quality of their human research protections program.
 Institutions may do a self-assessment utilizing the QA Self-Assessment Tool.
 In addition, institutions may contact OHRP to request an in-depth consultation.

-Speaking Invitations - OHRP welcomes opportunities to provide half- or full-day educational workshops on human research protections at conferences and meetings sponsored by institutions, professional organizations, advocacy groups and the federal government.
-OHRP will design the workshop and provide staff for the presentations.
-In addition, OHRP staff accept a limited number of speaking requests at meetings and conferences.
+Workshops and Speaking Invitations - OHRP welcomes opportunities to provide educational workshops on human research protections at conferences and meetings sponsored by institutions, professional organizations, advocacy groups and the federal government.
+OHRP will assist with designing the workshop and will provide staff for the presentations.
+In addition, OHRP staff accepts a limited number of speaking requests at meetings and conferences.
 As the use of videoconferencing becomes more popular, this will facilitate OHRP staff’s participation in these events.
-Please send all speaking invitations and workshop requests to Yvonne Lau.
+Please send all speaking invitations and workshop requests to OHRP-EDU@hhs.gov.

 OHRP Website - The OHRP website provides numerous resources regarding human subject protections.
 These include current and historical materials, such as the OHRP Guidebook (1993).